the13fools/lets-get-lost/pages/circus.md

 Having done this we need to do all manner of incantations to summon a webGL context (to initialize a camera and define shaders and things).
 We won't go into these details for fear of getting too far afield, but certianly try changing values in the editor and rerunning things.
 It's a great way to study the different parts of a big system.

+As this is our first step into the third dimension we keep the two dimentional representation above (with the red node marking the driving location), and the webGL representation below it.
+Note how the three dimensional shape of the fabric changes as the driving location moves around the fabric.

 <script type="x-shader/x-fragment" id="fragmentShaderDepth">

   uniform sampler2D texture;